blackducksoftware/hub-detect-ws/README.md

 ## Trying hub-detect-ws in a Kubernetes (minikube) environment ##

-src/main/resources/demo-minikube-start.sh is a shell script that uses minikube to get a pod running, and then executes (and echo's) some curl commands to test the service. src/main/resources/demo-minikube-stop.sh will delete the deployment and service that the start script creates.
+deployment/kubernetes/demo-minikube-pod-initconfig.sh and deployment/kubernetes/demo-minikube-pod-start.sh are shell scripts that uses minikube to get a pod running.
+You can then use curl commands to test the service. deployment/kubernetes/demo-minikube-pod-stop.sh will delete the hub-detect-ws namespace from the cluster.

+Once the pod is running you can communicate with it via port 8083.
+The demo-minikube-pod-start.sh script prints examples of curl commands you can use to test the service.
+The service exposes a /scaninspectimage endpoint that takes a path to a Docker image tarfile (the output of a "docker save" command), and returns HTTP status 202 if the request is succesfully received.
+At that point the service will start scanning and inspecting the image.
+Eventually it will upload the resulting BDIO files to the Hub.
+You can use the /ready endpoint to determine when the service is ready to accept another request.
+If /ready returns 503, it is still busy processing the last request.
+If it returns 200, the service is ready for another request.

+## Other Endpoints ##

 Requirements: bash, minikube, java 8, curl, port 8080.
-It creates a ~/tmp/target dir.
+It creates a ~/hub-detect-ws dir.

-The script will start a 1-container pod, and expose port 8080.
+The script will start a 1-container pod, and expose port 8083.
 It exposes a "scaninspectimage" endpoint that takes a path to a Docker image tarfile (the output of a "docker save" command), and returns HTTP status 200 if the request is succesfully received.
 (Once implemented:) At that point the service will start scanning and inspecting the image.
 Eventually it will upload the resulting BDIO files to the Hub.

 ## Configuring the service ##

-No configuration is required yet (because the real work is mocked).

-## Trying hub-detect-ws in a Docker environment ##

-src/main/resources/demo-docker.sh is a shell script that uses docker to get a container running, and then suggests (echo's) some curl commands to test the service.

-Requirements: bash, docker, java 8, curl, port 8080, and a /tmp dir.

-The script will start a containerized web service running on port 8080.
-It exposes a "scaninspectimage" endpoint that takes a path to a Docker image tarfile (the output of a "docker save" command), and returns HTTP status 200 if the request is succesfully received.
-(Once implemented:) At that point the service will start scanning and inspecting the image.
-Eventually it will upload the resulting BDIO files to the Hub.

-## Other Endpoints ##
+You can configure the service by changing the values in the spring-app-config Config Map.

 ```
 GET /trace # get history of http requests